gearnode/erl-json/doc/handbook.md

   the JSON source.
 - `reason`: a value representing the cause of the error (mandatory).

+The `json:format_error/1` function can be used to obtain a human-readable error string from an error value.

 ## Serialization
 The `json:serialize/1` and `json:serialize/2` functions are used to serialize an Erlang term to a JSON string.